Are Business Loans Tax-Deductible In Canada?

 When deducting business loan interest, the specific amount you can claim depends on four key factors:

-• Intent to earn: To claim this expense, the company must showcase that it’s using the loan proceeds with a view to generating revenue.
+• Intent to Earn: To claim this expense, the company must demonstrate that it’s using the loan proceeds with the intention of generating revenue.
 The earnings are not required to exceed the interest.

-• Interest repayment schedule: In order to deduct the interest costs, the business must have paid them during the taxable year for which you’re making the claim.
-This includes compound interest, with the deduction only available year-of.
+• Interest Repayment Schedule: To deduct the interest costs, the business must have paid them during the taxable year for which you’re making the claim.

-• Legal expectation: Qualifying for this deduction requires a legal mandate to repay the interest.
+• Legal Expectation: Qualifying for this deduction requires a legal mandate to repay the interest.
 This prevents businesses from claiming non-existent interest.
-To check that the interest meets the necessary criteria, consider whether the lender can take legal action if you do not pay it.
+To verify that the interest meets the necessary criteria, consider whether the lender can take legal action if you do not pay it.
 If the company is legally required to pay, then it is a business expense.

-• Reasonable value: The amount of interest you repay must be reasonable pursuant to standard market value.
-This is set forth by Revenue Canada and works to prevent companies from making false claims and serves as a benchmark for reasonable interest
+• Reasonable Value: The amount of interest you repay must be reasonable pursuant to standard market value.
+This is set forth by the Canada Revenue Agency (CRA) and works to prevent companies from making false claims and serves as a benchmark for reasonable interest.
+Basically, you can set an interest rate that’s well below current market rates.

 Are Business Loans Considered As Taxable Income?